sds/overcommit/README.md

 You can change the directory that project-specific hooks are loaded from via the `plugin_directory' option.
 The default directory is `.git-hooks`.

+### Signature Verification

+You can disable manual verification of plugin signatures by setting `verify_plugin_signatures` to `false`.
+See the [Security](#security) section for more information on this option and what exactly it controls.

 ## Built-In Hooks